OWASP/www-project-secure-headers/tab_headers.md

 | `vibrate`              | (**deprecated**) Controls access to the `vibrate()` method. |
 | `vr`                   | (**deprecated**) Controls access to VR displays. |

+_Some experimental features are not present in this list, please check the references below for a complete list._

 ### Example

 ```